JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 Some procedures in the production environment may require approval of more than one person.
 TeamCity now allows requiring manual approval from a specified person or a group for a build to run.
-If you need to prevent users from triggering a build accidentally, if you want more control over deployments, resource consuming builds or resource removing operations, configure [the Build Approval](build-approval.md) feature for your build.
+To prevent users from triggering a build accidentally and to have more control over deployments, resource consuming builds, or resource removing operations, configure [the Build Approval](build-approval.md) feature for your build.

 ## Smarter VCS Integrations